MrMarlonM/product-survey-analysis/TESTING.md

 The testing data contains intentionally some missing values and some wrong answers to demonstrate that the program is able to sort out the faulty rows and proceed with the analysis as intended.

+For testing the user input validation, two more sets of testing data are provided.
+One without a column named product ([here](example-data-no-product.csv)) and one without at least one question asked ([here](example-data-one-row.csv)).

 ### Manual Testing
 To ensure the program is working as intended, I also tested the deployed project on Heroku.
 It can be found [here](https://product-survey-analysis-0eda41c09d36.herokuapp.com/).
 I worked my way down from the first point of the Main Menu and tested every functionality down to the last possible option, then proceeded with the second option of the Main Menu and then tried the Quit option.